sagold/json-library/README.md

 between objects

-For an up to date documentation refer to the [unit tests here](./test/unit).
+For an up-to-date documentation refer to the [unit tests here](./test/unit).